 The Act requires the person or entity that carries on the business to be registered.
 Therefore if you are an employee of a financial services provider company you don't have to be registered unless you are offering certain financial adviser services as explained below.

 If you provide financial adviser services the requirement to register will depend on the types of financial adviser services you provide.
 If it's only class services or services to wholesale clients and your employer is a registered financial service provider, then you do not have to register individually.
 If you are not a QFE adviser but are providing personalised financial adviser services to retail clients then you will need to be registered.
-You may also need to be authorised.
-See guidance question and answers.
+You may also need to be authorised/licensed.

 Does my entity need to register if it is only servicing its outstanding loans?